-Her writings go back to 1998.
+Her sporadic writings began in 1998.
 She launched the collaborative Cisnormativity Project in 2011.
 Between 1998 and 2001, the woman behind the avatar was plaintiff and made case law in the first-ever civil justice case of its kind anywhere; several other legal cases, some realizing the justice she never knew, have surfaced in the years since.
 In 1996, she was cast in the first production of Kate Bornstein’s “Hidden: a Gender” not involving the playwright.
-At age 13, her parents institutionalized her less than a week after discovering she was trans (a really shitty, brutal thing for any parent to do).
-She ran away at 16 and voiced as trans two years later.
+At age 13, her parents institutionalized her less than a week after learning she was trans.
+She ran away from domestic violence at 16 and voiced as trans two years later.

 In January 2012, Patience produced a design series called Shit Cis People Say (owing its inspiration to Shit White People Say).
 The series gave accidental birth to dead name (a noun) and dead-naming (a verb).
 She also wrote a key essay, “Maybe you should never transition,” around the same time.